Looking for a versatile warm gray paint color? You better check out CRUSHED ICE

-What’s the best way to sample a paint colour like Crushed Ice?
+What’s the best way to sample a paint color like Crushed Ice?

 Learn all about Samplize HERE

-What’s the best white paint colour to partner with Crushed Ice?
+What’s the best white paint color to partner with Crushed Ice?

-- If you have a lot of sun on the front of your home, a colour with this LRV (or higher) can wash out quite a bit – make sure you have CLEAN white trim for it to contrast with
+- if you have a lot of sun on the front of your home, a color with this LRV (or higher) can wash out quite a bit – make sure you have CLEAN white trim for it to contrast with

 There will be NO perfect match (regardless of what your paint store tells you).
 You can fully expect to see shifts in undertones, temperature, and depths, but you could check out…

-And if you’re thinking of colour matching between brands (ie: getting Benjamin Moore to make a Sherwin Williams paint colour), you might want to read THIS first.
+BTW, if want to color match between brands (ie: getting Benjamin Moore to make a Sherwin Williams paint color), please read THIS first.

-What type of paint colours look good with Crushed Ice?
+What type of paint colors look good with Crushed Ice?